Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 about values
 """"""""""""
+- For any column value of a row, it's either provided by INSERT statement or using the column's default value.

 - If strict SQL mode is enabled, an INSERT statement generates an error if it does not specify an explicit value for every column that has no default value.